 Making Herbal Infusions: A Flavorful Twist – Most Profitable Herbs To Grow

 Herbal infusions are another delightful way to preserve your harvest while creating something truly special.
 Think of infusions as the herbal equivalent of crafting a fine wine.
-You can infuse oils, vinegars, or even spirits with your favorite herbs.
+You can infuse oils, vinegar, or even spirits with your favorite herbs.

 To make an herbal oil, simply combine your chopped herbs with a neutral oil in a jar, seal it up, and let it sit in a sunny spot for a couple of weeks.
 Shake it occasionally, and soon you’ll have a fragrant oil that’s perfect for drizzling over salads or dipping bread.